lordyabu/CRSP-Lab/notes/documentation_box.md

-# Boc Calculation
+# Box Calculation

 ## Overview
-This script defines a class `BollingerBands` for calculating and visualizing Bollinger Bands for stock trading data.
-Bollinger Bands are a volatility indicator that consists of a Simple Moving Average (SMA) and two standard deviation lines, one above and one below the SMA.
-This script provides functionality for individual stock analysis as well as batch processing of multiple stocks.
+This script defines a class `DarvasBoxCalculator` for calculating and visualizing Darvas Boxes for stock trading data.
+Darvas boxes are used in momentum based strategy on stocks with sharp increases in volume.
+It makes the most money off of parabolic price movement which is typically upwards.
+Using volume helps identify these trends quicker, but the dataset does not have this functionality so it just runs on all stocks.

 You can customize the timeframe / Bperiods